Netflix/conductor/README.md

 You can verify the development server is up by navigating to `http://localhost:8080/swagger-ui/index.html` in a browser.

 #### Production Build
-Running `./gradlew build -x test` from the project root builds the project into the `/build` directory.
+Running `./gradlew build` from the project root builds the project into the `/build` directory.
+Note that Docker is a requirement for tests to run, and thus a requirement to build even if you are building outside of a Docker container.
+If you do not have Docker installed you can run `./gradlew build -x test` to skip tests.

 #### Pre-built JAR
 A [pre-built](https://artifacts.netflix.net/netflixoss/com/netflix/conductor/conductor-server/) executable jar is available that can be downloaded and run using: